Sony Dynamic Digital Sound: History

 The Semetex prototype design actually had the eight channels of uncompressed data placed into three locations: data bordering both sides of the analog sound track and additional data tracks bordering the opposite edge of the picture frame.
 These locations were chosen to ensure the data were not placed into the sprocket perforation area of the film to prevent the known wear and degradation that occurs in the perforation area (due to the mechanical film sprockets) from degrading the data.
 Clocking and guide tracks were placed on each side of the film near the sprockets.
-The prototype sound camera imprinted the Digital audio and Analog audio 'at speed'.
+The prototype sound camera imprinted the Digital audio and Analog audio "at speed".
 A companion digital reader was designed to form a complete system.
 After Sony received the prototype they enlarged the data bits from the original 8 micron (micrometer) size and moved the data locations; the eight digital audio channels are now recorded on (and recovered from) the edges of the film.
 As Sony engineers became more actively involved in the project, the design of the SDDS format evolved toward a more robust implementation, including the use of 5:1 ATRAC data compression, extensive error detection and correction, and most critically redundancy.
 The redundancy allows data to be recovered substantially intact even in the presence of a film splice (common for repairing damaged film).
-The data bit size on film was enlarged from 8 micron (micrometer) to 24 micrometers square, and Semetex's green laser system for the sound camera was replaced with simpler LED/fiber optic assemblies which limited resolving to 24 micrometers.
+The data bit size on film was enlarged from 8 micron (micrometer) to 24 micrometers square, and Semetex's Green Laser system, which could produce the 8 micrometer square-shaped data bits, for the sound camera was replaced with simpler Sony LED/fiber optic assemblies which limited resolving to 24 micrometers square shape.
 Using data compression allowed 24 micrometers square data bits to fit within the newly allocated areas.

 The SDDS development at Semetex took just 11 months from concept to working sound camera.